Joint Security Area (film): Plot

-As tensions rise between the North and South, Soo-hyeok and Sung-shik return to the North guard house one night to say goodbye and celebrate Woo-jin's birthday, only to be discovered by a commanding officer from the North, which results in a Mexican standoff.
-Despite Woo-jin panicking and betraying his friends, Kyeong-pil convinces Woo-jin, Soo-hyeok and the officer to lower their weapons, only for Sung-shik to panic and shoot the commanding officer when he reaches for his radio; when Woo-jin draws his gun again, Sung-shik shoots him, and in a daze, shoots his corpse several times.
-Earlier in their friendship, Kyeong-pil had asked Soo-hyeok if he'd ever had to kill a man like he's had to, implying that Soo-hyeok doesn't know what it's like.
-Kyeong-pil slaps Sung-shik out of his daze, takes the gun from him, and kills the still-alive officer, then persuades Soo-hyeok and Sung-shik to flee with a false alibi of being kidnapped, before throwing away the evidence that he and Woo-jin were fraternizing with Southern soldiers.
-After Soo-hyeok shoots Kyeong-pil in the shoulder to complete the alibi, Soo-hyeok and Sung-shik flee across the border, with the latter getting past unseen; as Soo-hyeok's wounded leg from the firefight prevents him from running, he is the only soldier seen and picked up by the South Korean soldiers.
+As tensions rise between the North and South, Soo-hyeok and Sung-shik return to the Northern guard house one night to say goodbye and celebrate Woo-jin's birthday, only to be discovered by a commanding officer from the North.
+A panicked Woo-jin betrays his friends, resulting in a Mexican standoff.
+Kyeong-pil convinces all sides to lower their weapons, only for Sung-shik to panic and shoot the commanding officer when he reaches for his radio.
+When Woo-jin draws his gun again, Sung-shik shoots him and, in a daze, shoots his corpse several times.
+Kyeong-pil slaps Sung-shik out of his daze, takes the gun from him, and kills the still-alive officer.
+He then persuades Soo-hyeok and Sung-shik to come up with a false alibi of being kidnapped, before throwing away the evidence that he and Woo-jin were fraternizing with Southern soldiers.
+Soo-hyeok shoots Kyeong-pil in the shoulder to complete the alibi.
+While Sung-shik flees back across the border unseen, Soo-hyeok lags behind due to a wound sustained in the firefight and as such, he is the only soldier seen and picked up by the Southern troops.

-Back in the present, Sophie is eventually removed from the case when it's discovered that her father, a former POW, had North Korean ties during the Korean War, thus technically making her a non-neutral.
-Before leaving Korea, she attempts to informally learn of the true events first with Kyeong-pil and then Soo-hyeok.
-Having asked Kyeong-pil if he had a message for Soo-hyeok, Sophie gives Soo-hyeok the lighter he first gave to Kyeong-pil.
-Before saying goodbye and wishing him well, she reveals that Kyeong-pil told her that he saw Soo-hyeok's gun actually shot Woo-jin first during the chaos before Sung-shik shot him.
-On his way out, Soo-hyeok steals an officer's pistol and commits suicide out of guilt for Woo-jin's death and Sung-shik's suicide attempt.
-The film concludes with an American tourist's photograph of the joint security area that accidentally contains all four soldiers prior to the incident.
+Back in the present, Sophie is eventually removed from the case when it's discovered that her father was a former North Korean general, thus technically rendering her non-neutral.
+Before leaving, she reaches out first to Kyeong-pil and then to Soo-hyeok in an attempt to learn the truth of the incident.
+She gives Soo-hyeok a lighter he first gifted to Kyeong-pil, which the latter now gives back.
+She reveals that Kyeong-pil in fact saw Soo-hyeok shooting Woo-jin first during the chaos before Sung-shik shot him.
+On his way out, a guilt-ridden Soo-hyeok snatches an officer's pistol and commits suicide.
+The film concludes with an American tourist's photograph of the Joint Security Area that accidentally contains all four soldiers prior to the incident.